 Fertility preparations, when they are used solely for the treatment of infertility, are not reimbursable.
 The drugs include Clomiphene citrate tablets 50mg, Urofollitropin ampules 75IU, and Menotropins ampules 150IU and 75IU.
 If prescriptions for these products are prescribed for any indications other than infertility, the physician shall certify the indication, in his own handwriting, on the prescription.
 In order for the pharmacist to be reimbursed for the product, a hard copy claim along with a copy of the original prescription will have to be submitted to the fiscal intermediary for processing indicating a diagnosis other than infertility.

+Galcanezumab Injection (Emgality®)

+Prescriptions for galcanezumab-gnlm (Emgality®) 100 mg single-dose

+pen/syringe will have a quantity limit of one (1) carton of three (3) single-dose syringes per 30 days.

+NOTE: Refer to Section 37.5.5 of this manual chapter to access drug specific forms, criteria, and instructions.

 Granulocyte Colony Stimulating Factor Agents (GCSF)

 The GCSF agents are listed in the following chart.